- Academic Affairs

 A government-mandated sanction that restricts trade with a foreign county; a government prohibition against the shipment of certain products to a particular country for economic or political reasons.

-A person in the U.S. in non-immigrant status
+A person in the United States in non-immigrant status

-A business or other entity not incorporated in the U.S. or a foreign government
+A business or other entity not incorporated in the United States or a foreign government

 Individuals (including U.S. citizens) who represent a foreign entity

-Basic and applied research in science and engineering at accredited institutions of higher learning in the U.S. where the resulting information is ordinarily published and shared broadly in the scientific community, as distinguished from research the results of which are restricted for proprietary reasons or specific U.S. Government access and dissemination controls.
+Basic and applied research in science and engineering at accredited institutions of higher learning in the United States where the resulting information is ordinarily published and shared broadly in the scientific community, as distinguished from research the results of which are restricted for proprietary reasons or specific U.S. government access and dissemination controls.
 The products of fundamental research are not subject to export license requirements or other government approval.